 Web - Site Advantages

-If you are constructing a Web site, then I hope you are aware of its advantages as well.
-Still I'm listing out few more if you are not aware.
+If you are constructing a Website, then we hope you are aware of its advantages as well.
+Here, in this chapter, we have listed out a few major advantages of keeping a website.

-This means that once you put your business onsite then your business is open 7 days a week and 365 days a year.
-Even if you are in different locations of the world then you will be able to server your customers on 24x7 Hours basis.
+This means that once you put your business onsite, then your business is open 7 days a week and 365 days a year.
+Even if you are in different locations of the world then you will be able to serve your customers on 24x7 hours basis.

-Apart from saving your advertising cost you have additional opportunities to run advertisements from other companies and start making money.
+Apart from saving your advertising cost, you have additional opportunities to run advertisements from other companies and start making money.
 If you ever advertised in a local newspaper, you know the costs.
 You are being charged per line, per inch, and per color.
 On the Web, there is no limit to how much you can put.
-So whenever there is new product or service then you can advertise it in better way.
+So whenever there is a new product or service, then you can advertise it in a better way.

-Internet is a great medium through which you can create any image of yourself you want.
-It is all in your hands: design a professional web site, add helpful content, and your company will immediately take a step up in the image it represents.
+Internet is a great medium through which you can create any image of yourself which you want.
+It is all in your hands.
+For example, you can design a professional website, add helpful content, and your company will immediately take a step up in the image it represents.
 No matter how small your business is, with the right tools and a great desire you can make it look like a corporation on the Web.

-If you have a really good site online then you can give your customer a lot of satisfaction in terms of customer care.
+If you have a really good site online, then you can give your customers a lot of satisfaction in terms of customer care.
 You can keep online help, FAQ, and other important information which is useful for your customers.
 You can create online forums for open discussion and you can conduct customer survey to take customer feedback etc.

 Web - Skills Required

-If you are planning to maintain a Web site then I'm listing few basic skills which you will require to build and maintain a Web site.
-This list may go to infinite because today there are numerous technologies available and many are coming everyday.
+If you are planning to maintain a Website, then you would require a specific set of skills.
+This skillset can be endless because today, there are numerous technologies available and many are coming everyday.
 So you have to plan and affirm on any one of the available technologies and go ahead for your project.

 Web - Tools Required

-A Web Server : Apart from basic Internet connectivity you will need one Web Server to keep your all the files related to your Web sit.
+A Web Server − Apart from basic Internet connectivity you will need one Web Server to keep all the files related to your Website.
 So you would need to buy space on a Web Server.
 There are millions of ISPs who are in business of selling web space at competitive prices.
-We will give more detail on this in Web Hosting Concepts chapter.
+We will give more detail on this in Web Hosting Conceptschapter.

-A Text Editor: This is another most important tool which you will need to develop your Web site.
+A Text Editor − This is another most important tool which you will need to develop your Website.
 If you are using Windows then you can use notepad as a text editor, or if you are using Linux/Unix then vi editor is one of my favorite editors.
 You will need this editor to write your HTML, PHP or ASP pages or for any other editing purpose.
-For practice purpose your can use our Online HTML Editor.
+For practice purpose, you can use our Online HTML Editor

 Web - Domain Names

 A domain name is the part of your Internet address that comes after "www".
-For example, in www.tutorialspoint.com the domain name is tutorialspoint.com.
+For example, in Tutorialspoint.com the domain name is tutorialspoint.com.